tudor-malene/Easygrid/README.md

 - custom builder - for defining the grid
 - easy to mock and test: able to generate a Grid from a domain class without any custom configuration
-- reloads & regenerates the grid when source code is changed
+- agile: reloads & regenerates the grid when source code is changed
 - convenient default values for grid & column properties
-- predefined column types - ( sets of properties )
+- DRY: predefined column types - ( sets of properties )
 - define the column formatters in one place
 - customizable html/javascript grid templates
 - built-in support for exporting to XLS ( using the exporter plugin )

-- Jquery-ui widget and custom tag for a powerful selection widget
+- Jquery-ui widget and custom tag for a powerful selection widget featuring a jquery autocomplete textbox and a selection dialog built with Easygrid ( with filtering, sorting,etc)

 Concepts